kragen/derctuo/taking-screenshots.md

 I think the conclusion is that I should use JPEG for JPEG things (and just accept Spectacle's reasonable default quality) and use PNG for text and line art.
+And occasionally I should run `pngcrush` on all my PNGs, which is an easy batch process and therefore doesn't need to be automated in the Elisp interaction above.